 At the end of each term attended, your academic progress will be evaluated, whether or not you receive financial aid.
 If you fail to meet any of the above requirements, you will receive a notification email from the financial aid office.

 After the first term in which the requirements are not met, you will be placed on financial aid warning (WARN) for one subsequent term.
 During the warning period, you will continue to be eligible for federal financial aid.
 You are encouraged to seek tutoring or other support services for help.

-Through Lakeland's ongoing efforts to enrich the first year experience, new students whose SAP status calculates to WARN after their first term of attendance are required to attend a Promoting Student Success Program (PSSP) workshop.
+Through Lakeland's ongoing efforts to enrich the first year experience, new students whose SAP status calculates to WARN after their first term of attendance are required to complete the Promoting Student Success Program (PSSP).
 Students who do not complete PSSP will be ineligible for further financial aid assistance until they make up their deficiencies.

 After the second term in which the requirements are not met, you will become ineligible for federal financial aid.
 In order to regain federal financial aid eligibility, you will be required to pay for your classes out-of-pocket until you are able to reach the 67 percent completion rate and a minimum cumulative GPA of 2.0.

 When you are getting close to the maximum timeframe for your degree/certificate, you will receive an email notification through your myLakeland account.
 Once you have exceeded the maximum timeframe for your degree/certificate, you will become ineligible for federal financial aid.

 If there were extenuating circumstances why SAP was not met, you have the right to appeal.